AhmadDawood/FruitFarmApp/README.md

 # FruitFarmApp
-Project Description: See ProjectIdeaFile.jpg for Description of the Project
+Project Description: See ProjectIdeaFile.jpg for Description of the Project.